leon4rd/test/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## I just wrote a book on reverse psychology.
+Do not read it!